wcasper/math150Aspring2025/syllabus.md

 **Email:** wcasper@fullerton.edu

-**Office hourse:** TBA.
+**Office hourse:** Tuesday, Wednesday, and Thursday 3-4PM.
 Additional office hours are available by request.

 **Course website:** we will use Canvas website (Spring 2023 MATH 350-2 18781), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math350spring2024">Github Pages site (link)</a> which you may find more convenient for pulling material.